ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

 - Structured, and
 - Easy to parse from a variety of languages.

-RA meta-data shall conform to the XML schema formally described at
+Resource agents must at least support XML output for the `meta-data` action, and such XML shall conform to the XML schema formally described at
 <https://github.com/ClusterLabs/OCF-spec/blob/master/ra/next/ra-api.rng>.

 ### Example